wlfd/quadtree-algorithmic-art/README.md

-# pixelated-algorithmic-art
+# quadtree-algorithmic-art
-use statistical statistics mechanism and space partitioning, shifty-quadtrees, to create algorithmic art
+use statistical mechanism, space partitioning, and shifty-quadtrees to create pixelated algorithmic art